 * Have you clearly taught and

-reinforced to your children that the primary purpose of marriage is the
+reinforced to your children that the primary purpose of

 procreation and education of children?
 Do you believe it yourself?
 Did

 you even know this was the primary purpose of marriage?

 children evaluate their choice of friends of the opposite sex with

 regard to their suitability for marriage or are their associations